mitre-atlas/arsenal/README.md

 Below is an example ability.
 Read this carefully, it will be referenced later on.
 ```
-- id: e9bcdf0d-be08-4aec-bf1e-e73655403d55
+- id: a0676fe1-cd52-482e-8dde-349b73f9aa69
-  name: Download WIFI tools
+  name: Preferred WIFI
-  description: Download a set of commands for manipulating WIFI
+  description: See the most used WIFI networks of a machine
   tactic: discovery
   technique:
     attack_id: T1016
     name: System Network Configuration Discovery
-  platforms:
+  executors:
     darwin:
       command: |
-        curl -sk -X POST -H 'file:wifi.sh' #{server}/file/download > /tmp/wifi.sh &&
-        chmod +x /tmp/wifi.sh
-      cleanup:
-        rm /tmp/wifi.sh
+        #{files}/wifi.sh pref
+      payload: wifi.sh
+    linux:
+      command: |
+        #{files}/wifi.sh pref
+      payload: wifi.sh
+    windows:
+      command: |
+        #{files}\wifi.ps1 -Pref
+      payload: wifi.ps1
 ```

 ### Ability variables

-As you write abilities, note that there are two global variables available, server and group, which can be used inside an ability command.
+As you write abilities, note that there are 3 global variables available, which can be used inside an ability command:

-A variable is referenced with the syntax #{variable}.
+> A variable is referenced with the syntax #{variable}.

-* Server / #{server}: The location of CALDERA.
+* server: The location of CALDERA.
 Because each agent may have a different reference point for where CALDERA is (IP, FQDN, etc), if an ability wants to reference CALDERA it should use #{server}.
-* Group / #{group}: The group used in the active operation.
+* group: The group used in the active operation.
+* files: The location where payload files will be dropped; typically this is the TMP directory.

-In the ability example above, note the usage of the #{server} variable.
+In the ability example above, note the usage of the #{server}  and #{files} variables.

 The group variable is a bit more advanced.
 This is useful primarily for lateral movement abilities where the agent may move itself to a new host.

 ### Download files from CALDERA to an agent

-In the ability example, note the command downloading the wifi.sh file from CALDERA.
-It does this by sending a POST request to the API endpoint /file/download, including the requested filename as a header.

-The /file/download endpoint will look inside the payloads directory.
+In the ability example, note the payload field.
+When this ability runs, it will download this file from the CALDERA /file/download directory, putting it in the client's files directory.
+The payload file itself must be located in the payloads directory as specified in the local.yml.

 ### Cleanup

 Abilities can optionally include a cleanup block, which will execute automatically at the end of an operation.
 The cleanup should be used in instances you want to reverse a mutable action, such as stopping a started process.
-In the ability example above, note how the cleanup block is written.
 Cleanup actions will occur in reverse order of the abilities that ran.

 ## Adversaries